Funding from the university

 Your financial need is calculated by subtracting the amount your family is able to contribute towards your university education from a university's published cost of attendance.
 If you can pay the full cost of attendance, you will receive no financial aid.

-Over 900 universities will fund the full demonstrated financial need of admitted international students.
+Dozens of universities will fund the full demonstrated financial need of admitted international students.
 However, many of these will factor an applicant's financial circumstances into their admissions decision.
 This is known as need-aware admissions.
 If you have high financial need and are a need-aware university's most desirable applicant, it is possible your full financial need will be met.

 Some universities are need-blind and do not base your admissions decision on your financial circumstances.